ulf1/pav-clone/README.md

 (3) Download the template repo:
 - Go back to the Terminal Window and type: `git clone https://github.com/ulf1/pav-clone.git`
+- Type the command `cd pav-clone`.
+This how navigate into another folder on the terminal.
+- Type the command `ls -l`.
+This will give a list of files and folders in this directory.
 - In your File Explorer you should see a folder `Linux/Ubuntu/home/<yourname>/pav-clone`

 Proceed with step (2) in the next chapter.